 A gold standard d-lock and a lock cable are provided with each eCycle as standard.
 Users are also offered the use of a helmet, high visibility vest and either one or two panniers.
 Insurance is in place to cover both business and personal travel.
 You will be required to read and sign our User Agreement once you've completed your induction.

 Our eCycles can only be used by staff and students currently working or studying at Edinburgh Napier.
 If you're at a different institution in Edinburgh, use the hyperlinks below to contact your eCycle manager (eCycle operates city wide).

 Contact eCycle@napier.ac.uk or call 0131 455 3747 for more information.

 The eCycle project has been developed in partnership with Edinburgh College, Queen Margaret University, Scotland's Rural College, Transition Heriot-Watt and The University of Edinburgh.
-SEStran have generaously provided £25,000 towards the project.
+SEStran generously provided £25,000 towards the project.
 All other finance was sourced through the six institutions involved.
-The team at Sustrans Scotland have also been a great support by providing valuable advice on the development of the scheme.
+The team at Sustrans Scotland have also been a great support by providing invaluable advice on the development of the scheme.

-The eCycle project was officially launched by Alison Johnstone MSP, Jim Eadie MSP, Sarah Boyack MSP, representatives of the Cycling Cross Party Group in the Scottish Parliament as well as representatives from SEStran and representatives from all six institutions involved.
+The eCycle project was officially launched by Alison Johnstone MSP, Jim Eadie (MSP 2011 - 2016), Sarah Boyack (MSP 1999 to 2016), who were at the time representatives of the Cycling Cross Party Group in the Scottish Parliament.
+Representatives from epresentatives from SEStran and from all six institutions involved also attended.
 Read the press release for more information.